doohee323/tz-react-gulp/README.md

-# react-gulp for d3 on bootstrap and jquery
+# d3.js app with react, bootstrap and jquery on gulp-bower

+- react compile with gulp
+- livereload and minify
-for es6 way with babelify and browserify
+- es6 way with babelify and browserify

 npm install
 bower install